Svaity/Svaity/README.md

 ### Hi there, I'm Shrey - aka [Svaity][website] 👋

 #### I'm a Software Engineer, Developer and a Design snob!!
-- 🥅 I love building UI's.
-Frontend is my new found hobby
+- 🥅 My expertise lies with Web Development, Automation and Data Engineering
 - ⚡ Fun fact: I love to code, sing, play guitar / drums and read

 #### Languages and Tools: